alexchilton/CAS_AML_Final_Project/Documentation/Final_report_annex_1.md

 For the sake of comparison, all three sets contain an identical number of points (120), and are normalized to comparable spatial scales, with the maximum inter-point distance approximately 35 units in each case.

-## Embedding
+## Embedding process

 The original 3D coordinates are converted into pairwise distance matrices using standard Euclidean norm.
 Each point is then represented as a 120-dimensional vector, capturing its distances to all other points in the structure.
 The distance matrices are symmetric, with zeros along the main diagonal.
+To constrain local context, a subsequence length is defined, determining the bandwidth of the distance matrices.
+A corresponding mask is applied such that all distance values outside this window are zeroed out;

-The resulting distance matrices are then converted into range-based contact maps, based on two key parameters:
+The resulting distance matrices are then converted into range-based contact maps, based on three key parameters:
+- the <b>bandwidth coverage</b>;
 - the <b>number of discrete ranges</b> used for data partitioning;
 - the <b>numerical boundaries</b> that define these ranges.